ga-wdi-boston/git-basics-assessment/diagnostic.md

 2.What do you do after cloning a repository, before you start making any changes/additions?

-create a branch and switch to that branch.
+Create a new branch and switch to that branch from the master.

 3.What command do we use to create a new branch?
 Name this branch `response`
     in your answer.
 Then, how do we switch to that branch?